The surveillance technology Australia's public bodies operate

 Deployments on the public record, aggregated by state and territory.
 Filter by technology; select a state or territory for its full record.
 National programmes are listed under national operators below.

 Source: the public record.
-Australian police-force and government publications, regulator decisions, and Victorian Government open data (Road Safety Camera Network dataset, CC BY 4.0); per-entry citations on each record · retrieved July 2026
+Australian police-force and government publications, regulator decisions, and Victorian Government open data (Road Safety Camera Network dataset); per-entry citations on each record · retrieved July 2026

 By state and territory